 - The Wrap-Up

 These top-rated bags earn high marks for a variety of reasons.
-Our top ten choices for the best dry bags for rafting and other water sports cover a range of features, sizes, and price points.
+Our top ten choices for the best dry bags for rafting and other water sports cover a range of features, sizes, and budgets.

 Freegrace Waterproof Dry Bags Set Review